Compass/compass/doc-src/content/tutorials/extensions.markdown

 ### Manifest Declarations

+**Easy Mode:** If you just have some basic files and nothing fancy going on, simply place this line in your manifest:

+    discover :all

+This will cause compass to find all the files in your template and use the files' extension to determine where they should go.
+Alternatively, you can request that compass only discover files of a certain type.
+For example, the following will only discover javascript and image assets, you could then declare other file types on your own.

+    discover :javascripts
+    discover :images

+The following types may be discovered: `:stylesheets`, `:images`, `:javascripts`, `:fonts`, `:html`, `:files`, and `:directories`

-There are six kinds of manifest declarations:
+**Normal Mode:** There are seven kinds of manifest declarations:

 1. `stylesheet` - Declares a sass file.
 2. `image` - Declares an image.
 3. `javascript` - Declares a javascript file.
+4. `font` - Declares a font file.
-4. `html` - Declares an html file.
+5. `html` - Declares an html file.
-5. `file` - Declares a random file.
+6. `file` - Declares a random file.
-6. `directory` - Declares a directory should be created.
+7. `directory` - Declares a directory should be created.

 All declarations take the path to the file as their first argument.
 Note that the normal slash `/` can and should be used in a manifest.
 Compass will take care of